energietransitie/twomes-backoffice-api/README.md

 The Twomes API can be be deployed on a local test server or a server in the cloud.

-### Deploying to a local test server
+### Deploying on your local machine

 To try out the Twomes API, locally, on your machine, it is possible to run the database and API server using Docker Compose.

-Start the service from the command line, from the root directory of this project.
+Make sure Docker is running on your local machine, then start the service from a command line terminal, from the root directory of this project.
 ```shell
 docker-compose up